DevExpress/devextreme-documentation/concepts/05 Widgets/PolarChart/10 Visual Elements/050 Axes/03 Axes.md

 [note]If you have set an property within the **valueAxis** or **argumentAxis** configuration object, it will override the common value that is set using the **commonAxisSettings** object.

-The following list gives an overview of the common axis options.
+The following list gives an overview of the common axis properties.

 * **Visibility**
 To make axes visible/invisible, use the [visible](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/commonAxisSettings/visible.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/commonAxisSettings/#visible') property of the **commonAxisSettings** object.